PratikBhabad94/HR-Analytics-Power-BI-Dashboard-Project/README.md

 4th Sheet : Attrition by age

-•	This bar graph shows the attrition rates segmented by gender within different age groups.
+•	This bar graph shows the attrition rates segmented by different age groups.

 5th Sheet : Attrition by years at company